 Ingredient notes

-The ingredients for this delicious chocolate fudge pie are basic and stuff you probably have in your pantry and fridge right now.
+The ingredients for this chocolate fudge pie are basic and stuff you likely have in your pantry and fridge right now.
 After you make this fudge pie once, you’ll probably make sure that you always have these ingredients handy so you can make it again on the spur of the moment!
 Here are some things to be aware of:

 ➡️➡️➡️ The full ingredient amounts and instructions are listed below on the printable recipe card.
 Scroll below the recipe card for frequently asked questions and tips for success.